ekamperi/ekamperi.github.io/_drafts/bayesian_optimization.md

 </p>

 Since our optimization is just 2-dimensional, the dataset relatively small, and the SVM training fast, we can brute-force compute the value of the objective function for all possible values of $$C, \gamma$$.
-These will be our ground-truth data against which we will compare the resultss from the BO run.
+These will be our ground-truth data against which we will compare the results from the BO run.

 {% highlight python %}
 {% raw %}